search

 Exness: Assets Highly Correlated with USD/JPY

 While positive and negative correlations can be used in market analysis, it is important to note that these relationships are merely trends and are not absolute.
 Even pairs with a high correlation do not necessarily move in tandem.
 In actual trading, it is important to make comprehensive judgments using analytical methods and other market information.
-The following are representative currency pairs that are highly correlated with USD/JPY.
+The following are representative assets that are highly correlated with the USD/JPY pair.

 Dollar Index